eecanada/pig-game/README.md

 # Next Steps
 * Add a score system to see how many times each player has won
-* implement using two dice at a time
+* Implement using two dice at a time